basho/riak-java-client/README.md

 The **Riak Java Client** enables communication with [Riak](http://basho.com/riak/), an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.
 Both Riak and this code are maintained by [Basho](http://www.basho.com/).

+The latest version of the Java client supports both Riak KV 2.0+, and Riak TS 1.0+.
+Please see the [RELNOTES.md](https://github.com/basho/riak-java-client/blob/develop/README.md) document for more information on specific feature and version support.

 1. [Installation](#installation)
 2. [Documentation](#documentation)
 3. [Contributing](#contributing)